 - Go to Central Administration >> Application Management >> Manage service applications

-- Click "New" button and select "Excel Services Application"
+- Click the “New” button and select “Excel Services Application”

-- Select "Create new application pool" option, enter the application pool name.
+- Select the “Create new application pool” option, enter the application pool name.

 - Select the “Configurable” option and specify the service account to run the application pool.
 This will be a managed account registered already in your farm.

-- Click on "OK" button to create new excel services service application.
+- Click on the “OK” button to create a new excel services service application.

 The Excel Services application pool account must be granted access to SharePoint content databases.
-This can be done either by directly from SQL Server management studio or with PowerShell.
+This can be done directly from SQL Server management studio or with PowerShell.

 Step 4: Suppress Office Web Apps to enable Excel services